Data Security Posture Management (DSPM)

 | PHI | Protected health information patterns. |

-| Payment data (PCI) | Candidate card numbers are Luhn-validated to cut false positives before they're classified as payment data. |
+| Payment data (PCI) | Candidate card numbers are checksum-validated to cut false positives before they're classified as payment data. |

-| Secrets | Credentials and keys are entropy-gated — a high-entropy check reduces noise from ordinary strings that merely look secret-shaped. |
+| Secrets | Credentials and keys are validated to filter out ordinary strings that merely look secret-shaped, reducing noise. |

 The redaction mandate